jimbobbennett/universal-translator/README.md

-# french-to-english-translator
+# Universal translator

-A French to English translator allowing two people to talk to each other over the internet, one in French, the other in English
+A universal translator allowing folks in different countries to speak to each other in different languages.